 Healthy eating habits make a big difference in overall stress.
 When you’re eating well, you have more energy.
 Healthy eating also boosts your immune system.
 You will feel less stressed when your body has the fuel it needs to keep you healthy and strong!

 Lack of sleep can be detrimental to your stress level.
 Take the time to create a sleep schedule that ensures you are getting enough sleep every night.
+This is critical stress management tip for truck drivers.
 Your body will thank you!

 Your thought patterns can make a big impact on your mental health!
 If you often find yourself falling into negative thoughts, try confronting those thoughts and actively responding to them with positive alternatives.